Damallsvenskan

 The Damallsvenskan (/sv/; lit.
 'Women's Allsvenskan'), known as OBOS Damallsvenskan for sponsorship reasons, is the highest division of women's football in Sweden.
-It is one of the best women's leagues in the world, and was founded in 1988.
+Founded in 1988, it is considered one of the best women's football leagues in the world.

 The division consists of a league of 14 teams.
 From 2013, the Damallsvenskan began operating on a system of promotion and relegation with the Elitettan.
 The two lowest placed teams are relegated to the Elitettan, and the two highest placed teams from the Elitettan are promoted in their place.
 Starting with the 2022 season the league has been expanded from 12 to 14 teams.

 The first Swedish women's national championship was played in 1973.
 Since its inception, the Damallsvenskan has featured star players like Marta, Daniela, Nadine Angerer, Lisa De Vanna, Hope Solo, Christen Press, and Hanna Ljungberg.
 It is also the first women's domestic league to turn professional since its inception in 1988.

 The top three teams in the Damallsvenskan qualify for the UEFA Women's Champions League.